Dym077/Sea-dominion/README.md

 - Pep8 (Used to check the code for syntax errors, indentation errors and warnings)
 - TinyPNG (Used to compress images for this README file)
 - Lucidchart (Used to create the flowchart image)
+- Diffchecker (Used to compare old code with updated code)

 #### Desktop resources
 VS Code (Used to write code locally and make a local safe copy of the code on the computer)